Koha-Community/kohadocs/source/patrons.rst

    -  These notices are:

-      -  Advanced notice : A notice in advance of the patron's items being due (The patron can choose the number of days in advance)
+      -  Advanced notice: A notice in advance of the patron's items being due (the patron can choose the number of days in advance)

-      -  Item checkout : A notice that lists all the of the items the patron has just checked out and/or renewed, this is an electronic form of the checkout receipt
+      -  Item checkout: A notice that lists all the of the items the patron has just checked out and/or renewed, this is an electronic form of the checkout receipt

-      -  Hold filled : A notice when you have confirmed the hold is waiting for the patron
+      -  Hold filled: A notice when you have confirmed the hold is waiting for the patron

-      -  Item due : A notice on the day and item is due back at the library
+      -  Item due: A notice on the day and item is due back at the library

-      -  Item check-in : A notice that lists all the of the items the patron has just checked in
+      -  Item check-in: A notice that lists all the of the items the patron has just checked in

    -  Patrons can choose to receive their notices as a digest by